nf-core/raredisease/docs/usage.md

 ### Run the pipeline

-There are two possible approaches you can take to supply samplesheet and reference data to the pipeline while starting a run.

-1. Command line
-2. Config file

-#### Command line
+You can directly supply the parameters in the command line (cli) or use a config file from which the pipeline can import the parameters.

+#### Direct input in cli

-All of the pipeline parameters listed [here](https://nf-co.re/raredisease/dev/parameters) can be passed from the command line.
+All of the pipeline parameters listed [here](https://nf-co.re/raredisease/dev/parameters) can be passed using the cli.
 For example, you can provide the samplesheet, reference fasta, and turn off annotations for SNVs and SVs by running,

 ```
 nextflow run nf-core/raredisease \